wthrowe/rfcs/text/0000-osstring-string-interface.md

 However, the slice `&prefix[..]` (internally `[0xED, 0xA0, 0xBD]`)
-does not occur anywhere in `string` (internally `[0xF0, 0x9F, 0x98, 0xBA]`), so there would be no way to construct the return value of such a function.
+does not occur anywhere in `string` (internally `[0xF0, 0x9F, 0x98, 0xBA]`), so there would be no way to construct the values returned by such an iterator.

+# Alternatives

 ## Stricter bounds on the pattern-accepting iterator constructors